 Right now, the main administrative task is forcing expiration of all environment caches.
 This lets you deploy new code to long-timeout environments without having to do a lengthy full restart of the service.

 - For details about environment caching, see the Puppet environments documentation.

-Most of Puppet Server’s work — compiling catalogs, receiving reports, etc. — is still done by the Ruby-based Puppet master application.
-But instead of using the operating system’s MRI Ruby runtime, Puppet Server runs Puppet in JRuby, drawing from a separate collection of Ruby code.
+Most of Puppet Server’s work — compiling catalogs, receiving reports, etc. — is still done by Ruby code.
+But instead of using the operating system’s MRI Ruby runtime, Puppet Server runs Puppet in JRuby, an implementation of the Ruby interpreter that runs on the JVM.

 Since we don’t use the system Ruby, you can’t use the system

 gem command to install Ruby Gems for use by the Puppet master.
 Instead, Puppet Server includes a separate

 puppetserver gem command for installing any libraries that your Puppet extensions might require.
 See the “Using Ruby Gems” page for details.